 How to Get Around if Your Car is Damaged

 Car accidents can completely turn your world upside down.
 You or your passengers might be injured.
 The other driver might try to leave the scene.
 There will be interviews with police and hospital visits.
 Once you’ve calmed down your first thought will probably be “How am I going to get around without my car?”

 The answer is a rental car.
 Most rental agencies work with auto insurance companies so you won’t have to pay out of pocket while your car gets repaired.
 But not all insurance policies are created equal.
 Rental reimbursement is not included on every policy.
-It is important to work with a seasoned personal injury law firm to know if you are getting the best compensation after an auto accident.
+It is important to work with a seasoned auto accident law firm in Milwaukee to know if you are getting the best compensation after an auto accident.

 How Long Does it Take to Get a Rental Car After Accident (and How Long You Can Keep It)

 Many rental agencies have special same day pick-up programs for drivers after they’ve been in an accident.
 In many cases, you can have a replacement vehicle within hours of your accident.
 You should contact your insurance adjuster or review your policy first to see if a rental is fully covered.

 To rent a car, you will still need:

 - Initial payment/deposit*